gjr80/weewx-gw1000/readme.txt

         python3 ~/weewx/src/weectl.py station reconfigure --driver=user.gw1000

-6. You may choose to run WeeWX directly (http://weewx.com/docs/usersguide.htm#Running_directly) to observe the loop packets and archive records being generated by WeeWX.
+5. You may choose to run WeeWX directly (http://weewx.com/docs/usersguide.htm#Running_directly) to observe the loop packets and archive records being generated by WeeWX.
+If WeeWX is already running stop WeeWX before running the driver directly.

-7. Once satisfied that the Ecowitt Gateway driver is operating correctly you can restart the WeeWX daemon:
+6. Once satisfied that the Ecowitt Gateway driver is operating correctly you can restart the WeeWX daemon:

     sudo /etc/init.d/weewx restart